-Shareholder proposals intended to be presented at the 2015 Annual Meeting of Shareholders must be received by the Secretary of the Company no later than December 8, 2014 in order to be considered for inclusion in the Company's Proxy Statement relating to the 2015 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8").
+Shareholder proposals intended to be presented at the 2016 Annual Meeting of Shareholders must be received by the Secretary of the Company no later than December 9, 2015 in order to be considered for inclusion in the Company's Proxy Statement relating to the 2016 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8").

-For a proposal of a shareholder to be presented at the Company's 2015 Annual Meeting of Shareholders, other than a shareholder proposal included in the Company's Proxy Statement pursuant to Rule 14a-8, it must be received at the principal executive offices of the Company no earlier than November 10, 2014, and no later than 5:00 p.m., Eastern Time on December 8, 2014.
-If the 2015 Annual Meeting of Shareholders is scheduled to take place before April 20, 2015 or after June 19, 2015, then notice must be delivered no earlier than the 150th day prior to the 2015 Annual Meeting of Shareholders and not later than 5:00 p.m., Eastern Time on the 120th day prior to the 2015 Annual Meeting of Shareholders or the tenth day following the day on which public announcement of the date of the 2015 Annual Meeting of Shareholders is first made by the Company.
+For a proposal of a shareholder to be presented at the Company's 2016 Annual Meeting of Shareholders, other than a shareholder proposal included in the Company's Proxy Statement pursuant to Rule 14a-8, it must be received at the principal executive offices of the Company no earlier than November 9, 2015, and no later than 5:00 p.m., Eastern Time on December 9, 2015.
+If the 2016 Annual Meeting of Shareholders is scheduled to take place before April 19, 2016 or after June 18, 2016, then notice must be delivered no earlier than the 150th day prior to the 2016 Annual Meeting of Shareholders and not later than 5:00 p.m., Eastern Time on the 120th day prior to the 2016 Annual Meeting of Shareholders or the tenth day following the day on which public announcement of the date of the 2016 Annual Meeting of Shareholders is first made by the Company.
 Any such proposal should be mailed to: Ellington Financial LLC, 53 Forest Avenue, Old Greenwich, Connecticut 06870, Attn: Secretary.

 As to any business that the shareholder proposes to bring before the meeting, the notice shall set forth (1) a description of such business; (2) the reasons for proposing such business at the meeting; and (3) any material interest in such business of the shareholder and any "Associated Person" as defined below, including any anticipated benefit to the shareholder and the Associated Person.
 For purposes of these notice provisions, an Associated Person is (1) any person controlling or directly or indirectly acting in concert with such shareholder; (2) any owner of shares owned of record or beneficially by such shareholder; and (3) any person controlling, controlled by or under common control with such Associated Person.
-In addition, such notice shall provide (1) as to the shareholder giving the notice and any Associated Person, the class, series and number of Common Shares which are owned by such shareholder and by such Associated Person; (2) as to the shareholder giving the notice and any Associated Person, the name and address of such shareholder and such Associated Person, as they appear on the Company's register and current name and address, if different; and (3) to the extent known by the shareholder giving the notice, the name and address of any other shareholder supporting the proposal of such business on the date of such shareholder's notice.
+In addition, such notice shall provide (1) as to the shareholder giving the notice and any Associated Person, the class, series and number of Common Shares which are owned by such shareholder and by any such Associated Person, if any, and the nominee holder for, and number of, Common Shares owned beneficially but not of record by such shareholder and by such Associated Person; (2) as to the shareholder giving the notice and any Associated Person, the name and address of such shareholder and such Associated Person, as they appear on the Company's register and current name and address, if different; and (3) to the extent known by the shareholder giving the notice, the name and address of any other shareholder supporting the proposal of such business on the date of such shareholder's notice.